stackmuncher/stm_app/README.md

 _The current version of the app is at alpha-stage and should be used for testing purposes only._

 1. Only a small number of computer languages are recognized.
-2. Profiles can be accessed via `/?dev=...` links only.
-3. The app may include private library names in the report - do not use it on commercially-sensitive projects.
+2. The app may include private library names in the report - do not use it on commercially-sensitive projects.
-4. The only way to delete a profile is to email info@stackmuncher.com.
+3. The only way to delete a profile is to email info@stackmuncher.com.
-5. Your Github profile may already be included in the Directory, but it cannot be linked to your private profile.
-6. It may take up to 2 minutes for a profile to be created/updated after a report submission.
+4. It may take up to 2 minutes for a profile to be created/updated after a report submission.
-7. Very large reports (over 50MB) are likely to be rejected.
+5. Very large reports (over 50MB) are likely to be rejected.
+6. Repositories with more than 10,000 files are not processed.

 ## Troubleshooting